 While curtains can sometimes also be a magnet for dust, if you hang washable curtains it is easy to take them down every few months and throw them in the washing machine.
 And the right curtain for your dÃ©cor can really make the room pop.
 Avoid the curtains or drapes that say dry clean only.
 Be sure to check the label.
 Here are some great examples.

 I know what you’re thinking.
 Those dingy yellow things we had as a kid?
 That we used to unroll all the way and let go to see how fast it would roll up?
 That we scared the dickens out of Mom with?
 Well, yes and no. Companies have modernized their roller shades and they have some really nice colors and patterns now.
 Roller shades are probably the most hypoallergenic window covering you can buy.
 Because of the flat surface, dust has no where to settle.
 Be sure to wipe off the roller on top though every few weeks.
 Shop Modern Roller Shades.

 Cellular shades are sort of a cross between traditional blinds and roller shades.
 Sometimes called honeycomb shades, they are made of soft paper or cloth-like material.
 Because they are made from one continuous piece of material, they are easily wiped down and the honeycomb pattern in the middle actually helps insulate the home.
-Find Cellular Shades.
+Find Cellular Shades on Amazon.

 Explore more great ideas for alternatives to blinds here.